-These plants are in 7.5cm pots and will take 2-3 years to flower but are well worth the wait.
+These plants are in 7cm pots, will take 2-3 years to flower and are well worth the wait.

 Beautiful white flowers with rounded petals on gently arching stems.
 Sarah Jean ‘Ice Cascade’ is one of the most spectacular cascading orchids.
 The huge number of flowering spikes literally flow from the pot like a water fall.
 Each flower spike is densely packed with up to 30, sparkling white, 5.5cm blooms.

 Cascading Cymbidium Orchids lush and graceful with arching foliage and flower stems.
 They are long lived and quite rewarding.
 As they mature they will produce more and more flower stems.